 We offer several opportunities for youth in high school and young adults to learn and hone their leadership skills in a fun and engaging atmosphere.

-This is a full-time (40 hours/week), seasonal position during the summer (dates TBD) for individuals who have graduated high school and completed one year of post-secondary education or work experience.
-Applications are due by April 30, 2021.
+This is a full-time (40 hours/week), seasonal position during the summer (June 6 – July 22) for individuals who have graduated high school and completed one year of post-secondary education or work experience.